dboyhasnoname/learning/CloudFormation/cf_basics.md

 * Write and go: Use any method to launch a stack without having to register the template with AWS CloudFormation beforehand.

-* Visualize your stack: CloudFormation Designer lets us visualize our templates in a diagram.
+* Visualize our stack: CloudFormation Designer lets us visualize our templates in a diagram.
 We can easily view our AWS resources and their relationships, and arrange their layout so that the diagram makes sense.
 We can edit the templates using the drag-and-drop interface and the integrated JSON editor.
 The modifications we make to the diagram automatically modify the template’s JSON.

 ![tempalte designer](img/cf_template_designer.jpeg)